surffrepublic/speech_analysis/README.md

 - [] Ensure aesthetics of page are good
 - [] Determine way to create new options to add to drop down boxes (ex. state, country, etc.)
 - [] Remove unnecessary components to project
+- [] Ensure no TODO's remain in code comments

 #### Jayson:
 - [x] Create initial project skeleton